 Like PVC, it provides superior protection from moisture damage.
 It is also resistant to mould, mildew, insect damage, and rotting.
 It also requires very little upkeep.
 It also doesn’t require yearly treatments, such as painting, sealing, and staining.
 Unlike vinyl decking, however, composite decking has better dimensional stability.
 While it still warps due to temperature, the wooden fibres embedded within the boards help it stay in shape.
 In most cases, composites are also slightly cheaper when compared to plastic decking.

 But perhaps the most notable difference between PVC and composites is its appearance and aesthetics.
-While vinyl decks look synthetic and polished, composite decks appear more natural, rustic, and wood-like.
+While vinyl decking looks synthetic and polished, composite decking appears natural, rustic, and wood-like.
 Because of this, composites are a top choice among homeowners and professional builders.

 Aluminium Decking Materials

 While not as commonly used as vinyl or composites, aluminium is another excellent option for non-wood decking.
 Aluminium is a rust-free metal, making it a perfect material for outdoor settings.
 It is also resistant to moisture, fungi, and weather.
 It doesn’t rot, crack, warp, or bend.
 It’s one of the most fire-resistant non-wood deckings you can use.